entando/entando-docs/vuepress/docs/next/tutorials/cms/content-types-tutorial.md

 ## Overview

 The Content Type is a construct used to represent or to model a Content.
-It is characterized by a set of Attribute Types[1] , each of which defines the value of their properties, called attributes.
+It is characterized by a set of [Attribute Types](./list-of-Content-attributes.md), each of which defines the value of their properties, called Attributes.
 A Content is an instance or specialization of the Content Type.

 ## How to create a Content Type